Mobile advertising group

 The performance-based marketing segment focuses on a mobile technology advertising platform which helps brands reach their most valuable users with a wide range of traffic sources.

 Tremor Video is a programmatic video platform which matches advertisers to their audiences and delivers custom video experience across screens.

 What’s going on

-The big news, which emerged in late-January, is that Taptica is merging with RhythmOne – formerly known as Blinkx, the digital ad specialist spun out from Autonomy in the noughties.
+The big news is that Taptica is merging with RhythmOne – formerly known as Blinkx, the digital ad specialist spun out from Autonomy in the noughties.